 ‘Nemesis’ didn’t start life as a numbered entry, but the impending release of the PS2 changed Capcom’s plans.
 It was a big change from RE2, mixing new features with a smaller world – odd to find in a sequel of a big franchise.

-The Nemesis chews up and spits out the idea of being ‘saved by the door’, a game and coding mechanic that saved my behind many times previously.
+The Nemesis itself changes things for me radically, especially as I hadn’t dived deep into the B scenarios of RE2 much by that point.
+He chews up and spits out the idea of being “saved by the door”, a game and coding mechanic that saved my behind many times previously.
 He was one scary bastard!

 RE3’s bold storytelling, obliterating the game’s world up to the that point, was exciting, and along with its antagonist, left a big mark.